fuinorg/ddd-cqrs-4-java-example/java-se-cdi/README.md

 Has code shared between both modules 'cmd' and 'qry'.

 #### Sub package 'app'
 There are several configuration classes used for CDI in the [app](src/main/java/org/fuin/cqrs4j/example/javasecdi/shared/app) package

-#### Sub package 'domain'
-There are three DDD domain model related classes
-* The [PersonId](src/main/java/org/fuin/cqrs4j/example/javasecdi/shared/domain/PersonId.java) that is the unique identifier for the [Person](src/main/java/org/fuin/cqrs4j/example/javasecdi/cmd/domain/Person.java) aggregate (Value Object)
-* The [PersonName](src/main/java/org/fuin/cqrs4j/example/javasecdi/shared/domain/PersonName.java) that is the name for the [Person](src/main/java/org/fuin/cqrs4j/example/javasecdi/cmd/domain/Person.java) aggregate (Value Object)
-* The [PersonCreatedEvent](src/main/java/org/fuin/cqrs4j/example/javasecdi/shared/domain/PersonCreatedEvent.java) that is fired if a new [Person](src/main/java/org/fuin/cqrs4j/example/javasecdi/cmd/domain/Person.java) aggregate was created (Event / Value Object)

 ### cmd
 Code for the 'command' or 'write' side of the application.